-- ii.
+- i.
+As of May 31, 2022, the outstanding water bill collection remaining overdue from 747 clients totalling to Nu.
+7,127,772.20 as detailed in Appendix XXXIV. - ii.
 The outstanding water bill had remained overdue from 4 months to 13 months, as illustrated by the bar graph below.
 240 customers had defaulted for 11 months followed by 5 months and 6 months with 158 defaulters and 110 defaulters respectively.
 There was also instance of remaining overdue for more than 13 months.
 The bill overdue amount ranges from Nu.
 348.00 to Nu.
-654,001.00. - Rules, 1995, the Thromde reserves the right to 0 50 100 150 200 deprive the water supply to delinquent consumers if Source: Analysed by RAA from data the consumer fails to settle water bill dues within three (3) consecutive months including one month grace period of notice. - iv.
-However, despite remaining outstanding for considerable period of time (more than 3 months), no actions were initiated as per the rules.
+654,001.00. - iii.
+As per the Clause 3.1 of the "Water and Sanitation Rules, 1995, the Thromde reserves the right to deprive the water supply to delinquent consumers if the consumer fails to settle water bill dues within three (3) consecutive months including one month grace period of notice.